-Purposefully compromising a DNS table with malicious intent is known as DNS Spoofing.
+Purposefully compromising a DNS (Domain name system) table with malicious intent is known as DNS Spoofing.

-A favourite approach is therefore to attack public WiFi networks, which typically use poor security protocols, and are sometimes unreliable enough to allow attackers to hide their activities under the disguise of sketchy connections.
+A favorite approach is therefore to attack public WiFi networks, which typically use poor security protocols, and are sometimes unreliable enough to allow hackers to hide their activities under the disguise of sketchy connections.

 DNS Spoofing attacks are often the first step in implementing a variety of further attacks: